 and what I’ve written in “About me” (right column).

-Then I started posting my 1965 stories on Facebook, where blog-entries are called “Notes”.
+Then I started posting my 1965 stories on Facebook, where blog-entries were called “Notes”.
 That’s possibly where I got the name John Edward Cooper’s Notes from, for the hundreds of articles you’ll find posted here.

 The 1965 stories required some Early Days material for background information; and it was only a step further, after posting that, to attempt to post everything that I could recall or find out from my Early Days (and those of others of my acquaintance).